hyperL1ght/covid-19-databoard/README.md

 - Use line chart exclusively instead of switch to a bar chart of current total cases.
 The bar char visualizes the info displayed in the cards making it redundant.

-- Allow user to switch between liner and logarithmic scale, add customized y-ticks as neccessary.
+- Allow user to switch between linear and logarithmic scale, add customized y-ticks as neccessary.

 - Remove unused hooks & lift the state up in the component hierarchy, all components uses their parent state.